hui2000ji/scETM/README.md

 <a name="data"></a>
 ### Required data
 scETM requires a cells-by-genes matrix as input, in the format of an AnnData object.
 Detailed description about AnnData can be found [here](https://anndata.readthedocs.io/en/latest/).

+Note that the evaluation script requires the input to have following fields in the AnnData.obs: 'batch_indices','cell_types'

 <a name="usage"></a>
 ### Example usage